ut-issl/tle-estimate/README.md

        - scipy
        - pyshtools
        - sgp4
+       - astropy

-    - These may be simply installed using: `pip3 install numpy pandas pyatmos spiceypy numdifftools scipy pyshtools sgp4`
+    - These may be simply installed using: `pip3 install numpy pandas pyatmos spiceypy numdifftools scipy pyshtools sgp4 astropy`

 4. How to use
     - Make an instance of the `BatchEstimator` class by `batch_estimator = BatchEstimator.BatchEstimator()`.